wp-plugins/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 1.5 =
+Fixes an open redirect vulnerability.
+Settings now have own page.

 = 1.4 =
 Administrators can use the site without logging in.
 WordPress 3.5 compatible.